 Note that the dotted line represents a dummy activity to ensure that Event change starts only after both Verify change order and Assure stock are completed.

-What is a Process Decision Program Chart?
+What Process Decision Program Chart?

 A Process Decision Program Chart (PDPC) is a tool for identifying and documenting the steps required to complete a process.
-It is often used in the problem solving process where it allows for the identification of potential process issues that have led to a process failure.
+It is often used in the problem-solving process where it allows for the identification of potential process issues that have led to a process failure.

 The process statement is placed at the top level of the chart and the required process steps move from left to right at the next level.
 Further levels of detail may be required until the final level is reached which indicates countermeasures that might be taken to prevent any delay with the process implementation.